Los Angeles Times: Broadcasting activities

 The Times-Mirror Company was a founding owner of television station KTTV in Los Angeles, which opened in January 1949.
 It became that station's sole owner in 1951, after re-acquiring the minority shares it had sold to CBS in 1948.
 Times-Mirror also purchased a former motion picture studio, Nassour Studios, in Hollywood in 1950, which was then used to consolidate KTTV's operations.
 Later to be known as Metromedia Square, the studio was sold along with KTTV to Metromedia in 1963.

 After a seven-year hiatus from the medium, the firm reactivated Times-Mirror Broadcasting Company with its 1970 purchase of the Dallas Times Herald and its radio and television stations, KRLD-AM-FM-TV in Dallas.
 The Federal Communications Commission granted an exemption of its cross-ownership policy and allowed Times-Mirror to retain the newspaper and the television outlet, which was renamed KDFW-TV.

 Times-Mirror Broadcasting later acquired KTBC-TV in Austin, Texas in 1973; and in 1980 purchased a group of stations owned by Newhouse Newspapers: WAPI-TV (now WVTM-TV) in Birmingham, Alabama; KTVI in St. Louis; WSYR-TV (now WSTM-TV) in Syracuse, New York and its satellite station WSYE-TV (now WETM-TV) in Elmira, New York; and WTPA-TV (now WHTM-TV) in Harrisburg, Pennsylvania.
 The company also entered the field of cable television, servicing the Phoenix and San Diego areas, amongst others.
 They were originally titled Times-Mirror Cable, and were later renamed to Dimension Cable Television.
-Similarly, they also attempted to enter the pay-TV market, with the Spotlight movie network; it wasn't successful and was quickly shut down.
+Similarly, they also attempted to enter the pay-TV market, with the Spotlight movie network; it was not successful and was quickly shut down.
 The cable systems were sold in the mid-1990s to Cox Communications.

 Times-Mirror also pared its station group down, selling off the Syracuse, Elmira and Harrisburg properties in 1986.
 The remaining four outlets were packaged to a new upstart holding company, Argyle Television, in 1993.
 These stations were acquired by New World Communications shortly thereafter and became key components in a sweeping shift of network-station affiliations which occurred between 1994 and 1995.